yvandecn/java-driver/manual/core/performance/README.md

 [Tracing](../tracing/) should be used for only a small percentage of your queries.
 It consumes additional resources on the server, and fetching each trace requires background requests.

-Do not enable tracing for every requests; it's a sure way to bring your performance down.
+Do not enable tracing for every request; it's a sure way to bring your performance down.

 #### Request trackers